Juniper/ansible-junos-stdlib/docs/junos_get_facts.md

 ### Synopsis

 Retrieves the Junos device "facts" JSON dictionary.
-This dictionary contains information like serial-number, product model, software version, etc.
+This dictionary contains information like serial-number, product model, software version, etc.  For more details on the "facts" dictionary, refer to the [Junos PyEZ](https://github.com/Juniper/py-junos-eznc) python module.

 ### Example Usage